 For starters, let’s focus on the positives: London is a remarkable place for children.
 Not only is it a diverse cluster of opportunities sprinkled with a handful of benefits for our youngest, but the smoke boasts having some of the best schools in the country.

 In simpler words, your precious ones will be getting the royal treatment from one of the best educational systems on the planet.

-The fact of whether your kids can apply for schooling in the UK depends entirely on your visa but most of the more permanent ones do allow you for entry.
+Whether your kids can apply for schooling in the UK depends entirely on your visa, but most of the more permanent ones do allow you entry.

 The rules are simple and pretty straightforward:

 There are also international schools in London.
-They are beloved by many expats because of their flexibility.
+Many expats belove them because of their flexibility.
 You can study based on the American education system or a French one in an international school if you will.
-There are also IB’s or International Baccalaureates available.
+There are also IBs or International Baccalaureates available.